Did you know April serves as both Financial Literacy and National Credit Union Youth Month?

-It’s never too early to begin teaching our youth about money.
-Financial literacy taught at young age becomes foundational value in adulthood.
-In fact, this is one of the most important areas where you can truly change the course of your child’s life.
-Financial literacy for kids can be fun.
-Educating your children about financial wellness will help them build healthy spending habits for the future and SafeAmerica Credit Union is here to help!
+Practical money management skills learned at an early age can have a lasting impact on the rest of your child’s life.
+In fact, this is one of the most important areas where you can truly change the course of their life.
+Educating your children about financial wellness will help them build healthy spending habits for the future.

 Here are some fun ways to teach your kids about money.